practicalli/clojure/simple-projects/mutating-state/index.md

 As the atom is mutable in that the value it manages can be changed, however, this must be done with special commands (swap!, reset!, compare-and-set!, swap-vals!).

 Even though the atom is mutable, the values it manages are not.
-They are normal immutable (unchangable) Clojure values.
+They are normal immutable (unchangeable) Clojure values.

 `ref` is similar to `atom` and can manage transactions, ensuring that all changes happen or no changes happen.